 Symposium of the Interdisciplinary Network for Nineteenth-Century Italian Studies (INNCIS)

-At the Alberto Italian Studies Institute of Seton Hall University, we are pleased to host the inaugural symposium for Ottocentismi (or INNCIS), a newly created international forum for scholars interested in nineteenth-century Italy.
+At the Alberto Italian Studies Institute of Seton Hall University, we are pleased to host the first in-person symposium for Ottocentismi (or INNCIS), an international forum for scholars interested in nineteenth-century Italy.

-The symposium features 29 speakers from the US, Italy, UK, Ireland, Norway, Belgium, France, Australia and South Africa.
+The symposium features speakers from the United States, Italy, United Kingdom, Canada, Ireland and France.
 View the program schedule.

 Symposium Organizational Committee: